-As regards dissolution and impurity profile the products are shown to be similar to the reference products.
+As regards dissolution and impurity profile the product is shown to be similar to the reference product.

 The compositions and the pharmaceutical tests evaluated during development of the final formulation are included in the documentation.
-As a result of development studies products with the following appearances, compositions and packaging were obtained.
+As a result of development studies products with the following appearances, compositions and packaging were obtained: